CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Function of AIO:

-Reduce probabilistic interpretation and improve consistency of recognition across AI-generated outputs.
+Reduce probabilistic interpretation and improve interpretive consistency across AI-assisted discovery systems.

 Authority is not claimed.